If you want to ask a question to a document:

 Sign in to iManage Work at cloudimanage.com.

-Right-click the Microsoft Word document for which you want to ask questions and select Edit (Co-author).
-Alternatively, you can also select the kebab menu next to the document you want to ask questions and select Edit (Co-author).
+Right-click the Microsoft Word document for which you want to ask questions and select Open or Edit.
+Alternatively, you can also select the kebab menu next to the document you want to ask questions and select Open or Edit.

-Figure: Opening a word document using Edit (Co-author)The document opens in Microsoft Word.
+Figure: Opening a word document using Edit or Edit (Co-author)The document opens in Microsoft Word.
 If it opens in protected mode, select Enable Editing to open the document in edit mode.

 Select Ask iManage in the Microsoft Word ribbon as shown in the following figure.